PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "En-henh, I didn't come this far to return home empty-handed."

 "You wish to go on?"
-Ratick asked, his thick eyebrows expressing surprise.
+Rattick asked, his thick eyebrows expressing surprise.

 "En-henh."